Skip to content

 Check the result

-Clicking the Result tab of the action details panel shows you the return result of the function.
+View the Result section of the Function output screen.
+This shows you the returned result of the function.

 Create another Change Set